cliffsimmons/Phaser-WebGL-Render-Test-for-Android/README.md

 # Phaser WebGL Render Test for Android

-This repository contains the web-based contents that are to be uploaded to Cocoon.io for compilation to an Android App using the Cocoon's Canvas+ feature.
+This repository contains the web-based contents that are to be uploaded to http://cocoon.io for compilation to an Android App using Cocoon's Canvas+ feature.

 ## Current Problem